What Should You Do When You Park a Car Facing Downhill: Safety Tips

 What Should You Do If Your Car Rolls After Parking on a Hill?

-If your car rolls after parking on a hill, try to stop it safely by using the brakes or steering into a barrier, only if it’s safe.
-If you are outside the vehicle, never attempt to stop it by hand; instead, call emergency services.
-Reporting the incident protects you legally and helps avoid further issues.
-At Car Park Chester, we also recommend having your parking brake checked regularly in case it ever needs attention.
+If your car starts to roll after parking on a hill, try to stop it using the brakes or steer into a barrier, only if it is safe to do so.
+If you are outside the vehicle, never attempt to stop it by hand.
+Call emergency services right away.
+Reporting the incident helps protect you legally and may prevent further problems.
+See more if you are unsure about how to properly use or maintain your parking brake, as we recommend having it checked regularly in case it ever needs attention.

 Leave a Reply